rodzanto/amazon-sagemaker-object-detection-railways/README.md

     In this case, the coordinates belong to the traffic light that appears in the video.
 - Load a pre-trained object tracking model from a model zoo through a script provided by GlounCv.
-- Performn  real-time inferences with sample frames on the pre-trained model.
+- Performn real-time inferences with sample frames to the pre-trained model.

 The result will be a set of frames with the object of interest indicated inside a bounding box.
 Here is an example of one of the result boxes: